 15. How is Encryption different from Hashing?

 Encryption and Hashing are the ways to encrypt the data and protect it.
-Give the definition of the both.
+Define both.

 “To turn readable data into an unreadable format, both encryption and hashing are employed.
 The distinction is that encrypted data can be decrypted and converted back to original data, whereas hashed data cannot be converted back to its original form.”